 - University of Washington police arrested 18-year-old Ezra Benner after Benner attempted to use a chain to lock a College Republicans inside a room.

-- Benner was charged with disorderly conduct, but the College Republicans are seeking an unlawful imprisonment charge.
+- Benner was arrested and cited for disorderly conduct and the College Republicans are seeking an unlawful imprisonment charge.

-Police arrested and charged with disorderly conduct Wednesday a masked individual who attempted to chain the door of a University of Washington-Seattle College Republicans meeting.
+Police arrested and cited for disorderly conduct Wednesday a masked individual who attempted to chain the door of a University of Washington-Seattle College Republicans meeting.

 The group’s last meeting of the spring term featured a guest speech by the hosts of Operation Cold Front, a local conservative YouTube channel known for man-on-the-street style videos.